Category Archives: Danish Royals

 Frederik with his parents and siblings; Photo Credit – Wikipedia

-Frederik as Crown Prince; Photo Credit – Wikipedia
+Frederik as Crown Prince; Credit – Wikipedia

-Frederik and Louise; Photo Credit – Wikipedia
+Frederik and Louise; Credit – Wikipedia

 Frederik and Louise were married at the Royal Palace in Stockholm, Sweden on July 28, 1869.
 The couple resided at Amalienborg Palace during the winter and Charlottenlund Palace during the summer.
-While Louise was popular with the Danish people, she experienced ostracism within the royal family, which was dominated by her mother-in-law.
-Frederik and Louise had eight children:
+Louise was popular with the Danish people but experienced ostracism within the royal family, dominated by her mother-in-law.

 by Elfelt, vintage postcard print, (circa 1877)